flow-project/flow/docs/source/flow_setup.rst

     sumo --version
     sumo-gui

+If you are a mac user and the above command gives you the error ``FXApp:openDisplay: unable to open display :0.0`` make sure to open the application XQuartz.

 Flow
 ====
 Once sumo and the various dependencies are in place, we are ready to install a